Thibault Campanini

-Thibault Campanini (born 27 July 1998) is a French professional footballer who plays as a right-back.
+Thibault Campanini (born 27 July 1998) is a French professional footballer who plays as a right-back for Régional 1 club Ajaccio.

 Club career

 Campanini was born in Marseille and signed for Gazélec Ajaccio from rivals AC Ajaccio in 2016.
 He made his debut on 10 March 2017, playing 80 minutes in a 3–1 win over Troyes.

 On 13 June 2020, Campanini joined Paris FC, signing a two-year contract.

 On 5 July 2023, Campanini returned to his youth club, AC Ajaccio, signing a two-year contract with the club, after spending the 2022–23 season with the reserve team.